victor7stepanov/files-upload/README.md

 # Files upload plugin

+The plugin created for uploading images to server

-Plugin that opens selected images and upload these ones to remote server
+Implemented features: opening selected images, uploading these ones to server

-Used technologies and tools: HTML/CSS/Vanilla JS, WebStorm, Parcel, Firebase (for hosting)
+Used technologies and tools: HTML, CSS, Vanilla JS, WebStorm, Parcel, Firebase